-The Compensation Committee sets target goals for these performance metrics that are rigorous, but designed to be reasonably achievable with strong management performance.
+The Compensation Committee sets target goals for these performance metrics that are rigorous, but reasonably achievable with strong management performance.
 Maximum performance levels were designed to be difficult to achieve given historical performance and the Company's forecasted results at the time the performance metrics were approved.
-Over the last nine years, the actual performance results of the Plans have averaged 74% of target and ranged from a low of 15% of target to a high of 114% of target as shown in the chart below.
+Over the last ten years, the actual performance results of the Plans have averaged 79% of target and ranged from a low of 15% of target to a high of 125% of target as shown in the chart below.

-2012 Executive Officer Annual Cash Incentive Target Award Opportunity
+2013 Executive Officer Annual Cash Incentive Target Award Opportunity

 Individual annual cash incentive awards are set as a percentage of base salary.
-The Compensation Committee annually compares annual cash incentive opportunity levels against the NEO Peer Group.
-As discussed previously, the Compensation Committee targets overall compensation levels which include base salaries, short-term incentives and long-term incentives within +/- 15% of the median of the peer group.
-For 2012, the Compensation Committee maintained the target incentive award opportunities of 90% of base salary for the CEO and 60% of base salary for all other NEOs, which aligns with the competitive range of +/- 15% of the median of the market.
-The actual total amounts paid could increase (up to 145% of target) or decrease (as low as 0% of target) depending on the Company's actual performance since payouts for several metrics can vary depending on the performance level achieved.
+The Compensation Committee compares annual cash incentive opportunity levels against the Proxy Peer Group.
+As discussed previously, the Compensation Committee targets overall total compensation levels, which include base salaries, short-term incentives and long-term incentives within a range of 15% above or below the market median.
+For 2013, the Compensation Committee maintained the target incentive award opportunities of 90% of base salary for our CEO and 60% of base salary for all other NEOs, which aligns with the range of 15% above or below the market median.
+The actual total amounts paid could increase (up to 140% of target) or decrease (as low as 0% of target) depending on the Company's actual performance.

-2012 Results for the Executive Officer's Annual Cash Incentive Plan
+2013 Results for the Executive Officer's Annual Cash Incentive Plan

 After the end of the year, the Compensation Committee assesses the performance of the Company against each Plan objective, comparing the actual year-end results to the pre-determined threshold, target, and exceeds levels for each objective, and an overall percentage amount for meeting the objectives is calculated and audited.
-The results also are reviewed and verified by the Finance Committee.
+The results also are reviewed by the Finance Committee.

-Based on this review, at its February 2013 meeting, the Compensation Committee determined that the Company did not satisfy the threshold performance for Utility EPS and Non-Utility EPS.
-The Company exceeded the target performance level for O&M Cost Per Customer and met the targets for all four non-financial metrics: customer satisfaction, reliability, response time and performance excellence.
-The actual performance result of the 2012 executive officer's annual cash incentive plan was 40.5% of target.
-As a result, and at the same meeting, the Compensation Committee authorized payment of cash incentives equal to 36.4% of base salary (40.5% of 90%) for the CEO, and 24.3% of base salary (40.5% of 60%) for all other NEOs.
+Based on this review, at its February 2014 meeting the Compensation Committee determined that the Company exceeded the target performance level for Utility EPS but did not satisfy the threshold performance for Non-Utility EPS.
+The Company satisfied the maximum performance level for O&M Cost Per Customer and met the targets for all three non-financial metrics: customer satisfaction, reliability, and response time.
+The actual performance result of the 2013 executive officer's annual cash incentive plan was 125% of target.
+As a result, and at the same meeting, the Compensation Committee authorized payment of cash incentives equal to 112.5% of base salary (125% of 90%) for our CEO, and 75% of base salary (125% of 60%) for all our other NEOs.